learn-academy-2019-bravo/intermediate-javascript-assessments-45acpUSA/intermediate-js.md

 I wasn't even close!
 According to google, span is in-line usually used for a small chunk of HTML.
 In contrast, a div is block-line (which is equivalent to having a line-break before and after using it) and used to group larger chunks of code.

 3. What is a CSS class?
 When should you use an id instead of a class?
+A CSS class is signified with dot notation.
+For example, .button would call upon a class named "button" in the linked HTML file and you would they be able to style accordingly.
+An id on the other hand is signified by a pound sign (or hash tag).
+An example of this would be, #startButton.

+An id is useful when your intention is to style a specific piece of the DOM, and not every element that's of the same type.
+Extending off the example I used above, if I wanted to turn all my buttons blue, I could give them all a class of .button, but if I wanted one of these buttons a slightly different hue or change the saturation, I could use id in order to individually style it.

 4. Name 4 semantic HTML tags.